-Figure 3.
-Urban Area Reserve land
+Figure 4.
+Urban Area Reserve Land in Sisters

 Impact on Land Need: High.

 The 2021 Buildable Lands Inventory did not assume residential capacity in these areas.
 This strategy would directly impact the land needed for residential uses outside the UGB at a ratio of 1:1, generally.